ewojciechowski12/seniorThesisRepo/README.md

 ## Introduction

 ### Purpose
-The purpose of this document is to define the MVP specifications and requirements for a netowork of ESP32 microcontrollers that form an ice fishing tip-up alert system.
+The purpose of this document is to define the MVP specifications and requirements for a network of ESP32 microcontrollers that form an ice fishing tip-up alert system.
 This document will highlight the core functionalities needed for the system, disregarding full implementation specifications.

 The key goals are: